Mediated Desire and the Technical Evolution of Epistolary Intimacy

 The Loudness of Silence

-Across both analogue and digital forms, one principle remains constant: desire depends on absence.
+Across both analogue and digital forms, absence can become one source of desire and tension.

-For writers of sapphic romance, this insight is foundational.
-The goal is not to eliminate the wait, but to shape it—to render it visible, tangible, and emotionally resonant.
+For writers of sapphic romance using mediated delay, the goal is not necessarily to eliminate the wait, but to shape it—to render it visible, tangible, and emotionally resonant.

 The Craft of the Interval

-To construct effective epistolary tension, the writer must treat the interval as a primary narrative unit.
+To construct epistolary tension centred on delay, the writer can treat the interval as a primary narrative unit.

 This involves: